designstem/projects/biomimicry/index.md

 <div class="bottom">

-  ## The scale repetion proposition
+  ## The scale repetition proposition

-  Reproducing structures, seeing how a spider web is created, Tomás Sarraceno proposes this inside outside monumental installation.
+  Reproducing structures, seeing how a spider web is created, Tomás Sarraceno proposes this inside-outside monumental installation.

   <br />